swkBerlin/kata-bootstraps/kotlin/kotlintest/README.md

 # Kotlin Kotlintest

-Minimal setup with Kotlin and kotlintest to get you started
+A minimal setup with Kotlin and kotlintest to get you started

 ## Setup